nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

  Since this sample uses DMP, it does not use a 3-axis magnetic sensor.
  You can use this to get Euler angles and quaternions angles.

 As for DMP, I used [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050) library.
+IMU_Zero is based on [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050/examples/IMU_Zero).
+ros code is based on [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050/examples/MPU6050_raw).

 # Sensor calibration
 Connect ST-LINK adapter and STM32.